-I showed you all my English Muffins in my What I’ve Been Up To post and also on my 365 blog the other day (though that was mostly about my griddle!), and a LOT of you asked for the recipe.
+I showed you all my English Muffins in my What I’ve Been Up To post and a LOT of you asked for the recipe.
 Fortunately for you, I was already planning on posting the recipe, so I’ve got pictures in hand.
-Or rather, on my hard drive.
+Or rather, on my hard drive. 😉

 The dough is really not that much different than most bread doughs…it’s the cooking method that’s odd.
 These are cooked on a griddle or in a dry frying pan, which means that you don’t have to turn on your oven (which is just about perfect at this time of year).

 To start, dissolve the yeast in a cup of warm water.

 Then heat the milk, sugar, salt, and butter to 110 degrees F. This is cooler than the temperature required for most of the recipes I use, and that’s because we’re adding the warm liquids to the dissolved yeast instead of to a yeast/flour combo.

 Add the warm liquids to the yeast mixture along with 3 cups of flour.
 Beat for 3 minutes on medium speed (or mix well by hand).
 The dough will be more like batter at this point.